 - Updated export invoice requirements, effective February 17, 2026, modifying the data elements required for facturas de exportación.

-These changes apply to documents issued on or after their respective effective dates, making it essential to verify that document generation processes reflect the current field requirements alongside the updated El Salvador invoice invalidation rules.
+These changes apply to documents issued on or after their respective effective dates, so document-generation processes should reflect both the new field requirements and the current invalidation windows.

 Contingency Procedures and Recipient Data Requirements

-The decree also introduced a notable consumer protection provision.
-Unlawfully demanding identification from a customer when none of the three mandatory conditions apply carries a penalty of 30% of the transaction amount, with a floor of two monthly minimum wages.
-This provision prevents businesses from collecting personal data unnecessarily under the guise of invoicing requirements.
+- Unlawful data collection penalty: demanding identification when none of those conditions apply can trigger a penalty of 30% of the transaction amount, with a floor of two monthly minimum wages.

 Related Articles